The Importance of G.I. Joe Accessories for Collectors

 Peg size

-Plastic color & texture
+Plastic color and texture

 🧠 8.
 Pro Collector Tips